Blinue/Magpie/CONTRIBUTING_EN.md

     ```
 2. Check [Projects](https://github.com/Blinue/Magpie/projects) or submit pull requests to communicate with the developers before you make major changes to make sure they align with the road map of the project.
 3. Your branch must compile.
-4. Please take the suggestions raised by VS as much as possible.

 ### I'd like to contribute translations 🌍

 Adding new translations and fixing current translations are both welcomed.
 It's very easy to contribute translations to Magpie.
-All UI texts are stored in resx.
-Creating a new `Resources.xx-xx.resx` file and translating all strings is all you need to do.
+All UI texts are stored in resw.
+Creating a new `src/Magpie.App/Resources.xx-xx.resw` file and translating all strings is all you need to do.
 Just like for contributing code, you need to submit pull requests.
 We strongly recommend you to periodically check your translations, since there are frequent changes in the Magpie UI.

-**The [ResXManager](https://marketplace.visualstudio.com/items?itemName=TomEnglert.ResXManager) plugin is recommended.
-It provides a user-friendly interface that eliminates the need for you to write any code.**

 ### I'd like to contribute to the documentations 📖